owengage/chess/README.md

 A chess game/engine written in C++.
 So far all chess moves have been encoded in the game, allowing a user to generate all possible moves allowable.
 This includes checking for en passant, castling, check, checkmate, and stalemate when no moves are available.
+There is also a PGN parser and validator.

 ## Current work

-* Create validator that runs moves through a `Game` checking everything agrees.
-Core part will be `pgn::resolve_move()`.
-* Parse FEN and observe that tag in the game parser.
+I need to start work on either the chess engine to actually suggest moves, or on benchmarking to speed up the code that I've got.

+## TODOs

+* [x] Write chess game and ability to generate all legal moves
+* [x] Write Algebraic Notation or Portable Game Notation parser
+* [ ] Speed up move generation via benchmarking
+* [ ] Automated chess player
+* [ ] Better chess viewer
+* [ ] Implement stalemate through 'inactivity'

+## Implementation notes

-## Bugs found through PGN
+### Bugs found through PGN

+While running thousands of games through my `Game` class, I came across several bugs:-

 * Most of my Queen side castle tests were on the wrong squares.
 * Promotion of pawns when that move was a capture did not promote.
 * When promoting a pawn to a piece, if a piece of the same type can also move to the promoted position it caused an ambiguity in my SAN move resolver.

-## TODOs

-* Speed up move generation.
-Benchmark!
-* Stalemate through 'inactivity'
-* Better chess viewer
-* Automated chess player
-* Write Algebraic Notation or Portable Game Notation parser

-## Implementation notes

 ### `std::variant` v. custom type